Combinatorial Properties and Dependent choice in symmetric extensions based on L\'{e}vy Collapse: introduction

-Fourthly, we observe an {\em infinitary Chang conjecture} using {\em Erd\H{o}s-like partition property} in a symmetric extension analogous to the symmetric inner model constructed in \textbf{Theorem 11 of \cite{AK2006}} by Arthur Apter and Peter Koepke.
-In this case, we are not considering a finite support iteration, but still $AC_{\omega}$ fails because of singularity of $\omega_{1}$.
-We use the observation that it is possible to force a {\em coherent} sequence of Ramsey cardinals after performing Prikry forcing on a normal measure over a measurable cardinal $\kappa$ (Theorem 3 of \cite{AK2006}).
-We also use the observation that an infinitary Chang conjecture can be established in a symmetric model assuming a coherent sequence of Ramsey cardinals.
+Assuming a measurable cardinal, Apter and Koepke constructed a model $\mathcal{N}$ of $\mathsf{ZF}$ based on L\'{e}vy collapse in \cite[\textbf{Theorem 11}]{AK2006}.
+In $\mathcal{N}$, $\omega_{1}$ is singular, and $\aleph_{\omega_{1}}$ is a Rowbottom cardinal carrying a Rowbottom filter.
+They mentioned that in $\mathcal{N}$, $\mathsf{AC_{\omega}}$ fails because of the singularity of $\omega_{1}$.
+In \textbf{section 7}, we observe an {\em infinitary Chang conjecture} in a symmetric extension, which is very similar to $\mathcal{N}$, except we consider a finite support product construction.
+We use the observation that it is possible to force a {\em coherent} sequence of Ramsey cardinals after performing Prikry forcing on a normal measure over a measurable cardinal $\kappa$ (cf. \cite[\textbf{Theorem 3}]{AK2006}).
+We also use the observation that an infinitary Chang conjecture can be established in a symmetric model, assuming a coherent sequence of Ramsey cardinals.
+As in the model of \cite[\textbf{Theorem 11}]{AK2006}, $\omega_{1}$ is singular and therefore $\mathsf{AC_{\omega}}$ fails.

-\begin{thm} {\em Let V be a model of ZFC where there is a measurable cardinal.
-There is then a symmetric extension with respect to a symmetric system $\langle \mathbb{P},\mathcal{G},\mathcal{F}\rangle$ where $\omega_{1}$ is singular and thus $AC_{\omega}$ fails.
-Moreover in the symmetric extension, an infinitary Chang conjecture holds and $\aleph_{\omega_{1}}$ is an almost Ramsey cardinal and a Rowbottom cardinal carrying a Rowbottom filter. } \end{thm}
+\begin{thm} {\em Let $V'$ be a model of $\mathsf{ZFC}$ where there is a measurable cardinal.
+Then there is a generic extension $V$ of $V'$, and a symmetric extension $V(G)$ of $V$ such that $\omega_{1}$ is singular in $V(G)$.
+Moreover, an infinitary Chang conjecture holds in $V(G)$. } \end{thm}